Vyral/base-template/_posts/2018-11-16-wishing-you-a-happy-thanksgiving.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: YkV_-0iDpZM
+youtube_code: DzW44e6kJyY
 ---

 {% include youtube.html %}
 {: .present-before-paste}

 During this time of year, we think about how much we have to be grateful for.
 Thanksgiving is a time to give, a time to love, and a time to reflect on things that mean the most in our lives.
 This Thanksgiving, we are especially cherishing the weeks, hours, and minutes that we’re able to spend on the beautiful island of Kauai.
-To all of our family, friends, neighbors, clients, and co-workers: We wish you a truly beautiful and bountiful Thanksgiving.&nbsp;
+To all of our family, friends, neighbors, clients, and co-workers: We wish you a truly beautiful and bountiful Thanksgiving.
 {: .present-before-paste}